-Little Ko Mak is only 16 sq km and doesn’t have speeding traffic, wall-to-wall development, noisy beer bars or crowded beaches.
-The palm-fringed bays are bathed by gently lapping water and there's an overall relaxed island vibe.
-But Ko Mak is not destined for island super-stardom as the interior is a utilitarian landscape of coconut and rubber plantations and reports of sand flies make visitors a little nervous.
+Sweet little Ko Mak (เกาะหมาก) measures just 16 sq km and doesn’t have any speeding traffic, wall-to-wall development, noisy beer bars or crowded beaches.
+Its palm-fringed bays are bathed by gently lapping water and there's a relaxed vibe.
+The island's history dates back to ownership by just one family, and there's a largely local movement that tries to keep the impact of tourism sustainable.
+The interior is a utilitarian but peaceful landscape of coconut and rubber plantations.